What is a Trade Mark?

 Registration of the mark is valid for a 10 year period starting from the filing date (registration date) of the application.
 The owner can renew the mark after every 10 years.

-The owner’s (of the trade mark) basic attribute with regard to protection of the trade mark is the power to exercise control over the use of the mark.
-Included in that exclusive right, the owner can license the mark to others to use the trade mark or assign the trade mark rights to others.
+The trademark right gives the owner the power to exercise control over the use of the mark.
+The owner can also license the mark to others to use the trade mark or assign the trade mark rights to others.